Is CBG The New Cannabinoid On the Block?

 Anandamide (AEA), sometimes known as the bliss molecule – is a neurotransmitter that regulates our body’s pleasure, appetite, motivation, sleep, and pain.
 Cannabigerol, in particular, binds to both receptors and enhances the effects of the anandamide.

 Anandamide levels in the neurological system will rise as a result of the CBG’s interaction with the CB1 receptor, which means that CBG is a CB1 receptor agonist.
-Now, CBG can interact with the CB2 receptors based in the gastrointestinal and immune system, as well.
+Now, CBG can interact with the CB2 receptors based in the gastrointestinal and immune systems, as well.
 However, it is unclear from the research if it is a CB2 agonist or antagonist.

 CBGA has been found to have an impact on 5HT1A receptors, which are responsible for controlling serotonin levels.
 CBG has the potential to moderately block the receptor, which may impact the central nervous system’s serotonin signaling.